GuideNepalKathmanduTransportPersonal Finance

 TOTAL ~रू 11,800/month

-Closer to bike ownership than people expect.
+Closer to bike ownership than most people expect.
 Where ownership wins:

 • No surge pricing during Dashain or rain

-• Available 24/7, not at the mercy of driver acceptance
+• Available round the clock, not at the mercy of driver acceptance

 Where Pathao bike wins: